moratorium08/ctf_writeups/2023/TSG_CTF_2023/README.md

 main()
 ```

 This script just takes a bytecode and executes it.
-Note that if the byte code contains constants, variable names, or other stuffs, the script just exits without executing the bytecode.
+Note that if the byte code contains constants, variable names, or other stuff, the script just exits without executing the bytecode.

-So this challenge asks you that "can you pwn bytecode interpreters?"
+So this challenge asks you "can you pwn bytecode interpreters?"

 ### Approach to Pwn

 There is a huge attack surface, so there should be various ways to pwn this interpreter.
-Note that I think the python bytecode sandbox interpreter is complete in terms of the specification, you have to use some "undefined behavior" like out of bounds access.
+Note that I think the Python bytecode sandbox interpreter is complete in terms of the specification; you have to use some "undefined behavior" like out-of-bounds access.
-[Satoooon](https://discord.com/channels/546339917459095552/1165469713720152124/1170639277076516925) exploited `LOAD_FAST`'s out of bounds access, which leads to obtaining `exec` functions and `src` variable in the stack utilized by the bytecode executed prior to our bytecode.
+[Satoooon](https://discord.com/channels/546339917459095552/1165469713720152124/1170639277076516925) exploited `LOAD_FAST`'s out-of-bounds access, which leads to obtaining `exec` functions and `src` variable in the stack utilized by the bytecode executed prior to our bytecode.

 I exploited `POP` operation, which can copy an object from the stack below.
-This does not check the boundary of the stack, you can just get an object from the stack-frame in the main function.
+This does not check the boundary of the stack; you can just get an object from the stack frame in the main function.
 In this way,  you can obtain the string in `src`, `b64decode` function and `loads` function.

-Another important thing is that Python's `marshal.loads` works correctly even when there is some redundant bytes not to be read at the end of the byte.
+Another important thing is that Python's `marshal.loads` works correctly even when there are some redundant bytes not to be read at the end of the byte.
 For example, the following snippet correctly works:
 ```py
 >>> import marshal
 >>> data = marshal.dumps(b"ABCD")